-Highway Code Essentials: What You Must Know for the Theory Test
+Highway Code Essentials: 80% of Theory Test Questions

 The full Code is freely available on gov.uk in HTML form, with the print edition costing under three pounds.
 Apps and revision packages have their place, but they are summaries of the Code.
 Working from the source is faster and more accurate.